lovablelabs/neon-operator/README.md

+*This repository has been brought to Lovable as part of acquiring Molnett.
+It is not actively maintained.*

 # Neon Kubernetes Operator

 A Kubernetes operator for managing self-hosted [Neon](https://neon.com) Postgres database clusters.
 This operator enables you to manage all necessary compoents of Neon's control plane on Kubernetes (in cloud and on-premises).